Photo: iStock Photo

 Gewanter encourages parents to watch for indications that their child is over-compensating for pain or weakness, such as favoring one leg or sitting out a favorite activity.
 “All of us tend to adapt to small changes and adjust what we do.
 You are going to start seeing the compensations they’re making; you start to see a pattern.”

-Given that autoimmune diseases run in my family, my instinct was to have my daughter tested for systemic issues.
+Trust your instincts Given that autoimmune diseases run in my family, my instinct was to have my daughter tested for systemic issues.
 “How many 10 year olds get shingles, and then pneumonia?”
 I asked myself.
 But I also didn’t want to believe my 10-year-old could have a chronic illness.
 So when her pediatrician chalked her knee issues up to growing pains, I was eager to accept that assessment.

 Both Lieberman and Fournier agree that denial on the part of the parents can easily override the instincts propelling them to protect their children.
 It’s important to return and see your paediatrician—or get a second opinion—if symptoms persist and an initially reassuring—and inadequate—explanation just isn’t adding up.

 Kerry Beatty of Chatham, Ont., pushed to get a diagnosis for her three-year-old daughter, Ava, despite having four doctors tell her nothing was wrong.
 Beatty trusted her gut, though, and persisted until her daughter was referred to London Children's Hospital, where she received answers and began immediate treatment.
 “I feel we, as moms/parents know when our kids are off, when something is wrong,” Beatty exclaimed.
 “Keep bringing them back until someone listens!”